 If images are taken by the user for private study/own use, then a reprographics application form needs to be completed for each item copied.
 The forms for private study/own use depend on the nature of the source material:

-In addition if reprographics are required for publication then permission to use the material must be sought from the Archivist.
+In addition if reprographics are required for publication then permission to use the material must be sought from the Archivist as UCC Library may not be the copyright holder.
+We can provide contact details of the material's copyright owner / legal estate, permissions will need to be cleared and granted in advance of any copying.

-The forms are available from the Archivist and when completed must be returned to the Archivist.
+The forms are available from the Special Collections and Archives Desk and must be returned there upon completion.

 If Archival material is being used in a publication then it must be cited.